NIS 2 regulation, let's take stock of the issues, obligations and sanctions

 Energy Postal and shipping services

-Transport Waste management
+Transportation Waste management

 Health Manufacturing (medical devices, computer products, electronic equipment, machinery and equipment, motor vehicles and transport equipment)

-Drinking water Digital suppliers
+Drinking water Digital Suppliers

 Waste water Search